Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Conclusion

 \section{Conclusion}

-In this paper, we have presented a novel graphical data-driven method for real-time event identification using PMU data.
-Compared to previous works in the literature, the proposed approach provides a basis to take full advantage of all PMUs in systems for event identification and does not require any prior knowledge of interactive relationships (i.e., detailed topology information).
-Furthermore, our model simultaneously optimizes the data-driven inference of graph and event identification tasks, thus ensuring the optimality of the graph inference procedure.
-Different strategies are applied to reduce the model complexity.
-Based on a large-scale PMU dataset and the related event logs, the proposed event identification method provides a higher accuracy compared to the existing methods.
+In this paper, we have presented a novel solution to accurately and efficiently classify events using all PMU data in the system, without assuming any prior knowledge of the system.
+Our method establishes on inferring interactive relationships among different PMUs in a data-driven manner.
+We then embed it into an autoencoder architecture while optimizing graph inference and classification model to significantly improve the performance of the event classifier.
+Moreover, the proposed framework can automatically capture multi-scale event features with limited parameters by developing a dilated inception model.
+The scale diversity is enriched by designing paralleled dilated convolutions with various dilation ratios.
+Numerical experiments using a large-scale real PMU dataset from Western Interconnection show that our data-driven interaction inference works reliably.
+Also, it is shown that the proposed method can achieve better classification accuracy compared to existing methods.

-Future studies will seek to extend the capabilities of the proposed graphical event identification method in two main directions.
-First, this work will be extended by integration with semi-supervised learning techniques to deal with the event mismatch problems prevalent in real-world grids, meaning that unrecorded events and recorded events do not share the same distribution.
-This extension will permit systems with a limited number of labeled events to develop their data-driven event identification models.
-Second, once the system topology and historical event locations are available, we will focus on event localization by exploiting the interactive relationships between different PMUs.
+Future studies will seek to extend the capabilities of the proposed event identification method in two main directions.
+First, this work has the potential to address the two application challenges mentioned above by investigating unlabeled events and semi-supervised learning techniques.
+Second, once the system topology and historical event locations are available, we will focus on event localization by exploiting the interaction relationships between different PMUs.